-The MPW South CDC covers the Project.
-This Addendum addresses the relevant conditions and commitments required under the Development Certificate.
+CDC 230736/01 approves the construction and operation of Warehouses S1, S2 and S5.
+This Addendum addresses the relevant conditions and commitments required under that Development Certificate.

 The construction of the Project will be consistent with the relevant conditions of the CDC and they are addressed by this Addendum as identified Table A-3.